RichCaloggero/RichCaloggero.github.io/README.md

 ## Just Have a Think
 - https://www.youtube.com/channel/UCRBwLPbXGsI2cJe9W1zfSjQ

-Lots of excellent energy related stuff.
+Lots of excellent energy related content.

 ## Plainly Difficult
 - https://www.youtube.com/channel/UCb0MyY46T9ZYOzDHkYnIoXg

 This guy is fascinating!
-He details all sorts of industrial acidents, many having to do with nuclear energy.
-Of course he discusses TMI etc, but all sorts of other accidents which have happened throughout the world.
+He details all sorts of industrial accidents, many having to do with nuclear energy.

 ## PBS Space Time
 - https://www.youtube.com/channel/UC7_gcs09iThXybpVgjHZ_7g

-Here is where to go if you want to learn about the universe: everything from quantum theory to black hole physics, and everything inbetween is discussed.
+Here is where to go if you want to learn about the universe:  from quantum theory to black hole physics, and everything inbetween is discussed.

 ## 3Blue1Brown
 - https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw